Egypt ruling allows time for constitution

 The draft has been criticised for failing to provide enough protection for rights such as the freedom to form trade unions, which it links to unspecified future legislation.
 Experts say the vagueness of some of the articles smacks more of the autocratic past than a democratic future.

-Highlighting the concerns of the non-Islamists, the liberal Dustour Party headed by Mohamed ElBaradei and the Popular Current, a leftist party founded by defeated presidential challenger Hamdeen Sabahi, are launching a campaign for a "revolutionary constitution", a Current spokeswoman said.

-Zaid Al-Ali, a constitutional lawyer who has been monitoring the process, said it was now or never for Egyptians to reach a consensus on the new constitution.
-"It's crunch time," he said.
+"It's crunch time," said Zaid Al-Ali, a constitutional lawyer who has been monitoring the process.

 "They have two months to rebuild trust between each other, iron out the inconsistencies and gaps in the draft text, and convince the country that the coming constitution is the best available solution for the country," he told Reuters.